DianQK/dianqk.blog/content/2023-10-15-finding-llvm-bugs-in-rustc-with-comparisons.md

 However, we can verify that the problem is related to `DSEPass` in a similar way, by changing the code to skip `DSEPass`.
 Next, as with debugging `MemCpyOptPass`, we can find out exactly which instruction `DSEPass` transformation is causing the final mis-compilation.

+Update: For more stable results with `-opt-bisect-limit`, we can try `-Z no-parallel-llvm`.
+Also, `rustc` tries to perform ThinLTO by default, which can be turned off with `-C lto=false`.

 # Getting IR to prepare for LLVM debugging

 This part is related to LLVM debugging, and I don't have any good experience to share yet.